 The Autopsy of Jane Doe is a 2016 British-American horror feature film directed by André Øvredal (Scary Stories to Tell in the Dark; Trollhunter) from a screenplay written by Ian B. Goldberg (Dead of Summer; Terminator: The Sarah Connor Chronicles) and Richard Naing.
-The movie stars Brian Cox (Trick ‘r Treat; The Ring; Manhunter), Emile Hirsch and Ophelia Lovibond.
+The movie stars Brian Cox (Trick ‘r Treat; The Ring; Manhunter), Emile Hirsch (Son; Freaks) and Ophelia Lovibond.

 In small-town Virginia, police are called to a gruesome crime scene where a family has been massacred in their own house.
 In the basement, an even more disturbing discovery is made: the partially buried corpse of a woman.

 The cops take this unidentified victim to a small, family-run morgue, where they ask proprietor Tommy Tilden (Brian Cox) to perform an urgent forensic analysis in order to help determine what happened at the blood-stained house.
 Tommy’s son Austen (Emile Hirsch) cancels a date with his girlfriend (Ophelia Lovibond) in order to help his father perform an autopsy, and the two Tildens set about their grisly examination in the morgue basement.